Jun 26, 2024

 As a result, ISV transactions on the AWS Marketplace have a 27% greater win-rate than deals transacted outside.

-Heightened customer awareness, a cautious market, and inflated competition have also made it more difficult to acquire new customers.
+Heightened customer awareness, a cautious market, and inflated competition have made it more difficult to acquire new customers.
 This makes the economics of customer acquisition on direct (marketing-assisted) channels less lucrative than before.

 Couple that with the credibility ISVs earn by associating with AWS, and customers’ locked-in cloud commits with the provider, and sellers find themselves closing high-intent deals 40% faster than direct channels.